 Business Services oversees and provides services to the district for financial management.
-Business Services also produces monthly enrollment reports and budget reports to the school board.
+Business Services also provides monthly reports to the school board.

 - All payroll functions

 - Accounting functions including accounts payable, accounts receivable and purchasing

 - District budgets and UFARS coding (see more information about district budgets)

 - Enrollment projections and student data for state reporting

 - Buildings and Grounds; management of construction projects

 Spring Lake Park Schools has a Moody’s Investor Service rating of Aa2.
 The rating reflects the continued expansion of the district’s tax base, positive general fund operations, and maintenance of strong financial reserves.